caj50/caj50.github.io/Analysis Tutorials/MA10207BT10/index.md

 <p class="caption">(\#fig:unicont)An example of a uniformly continuous function.
 Here, for every $\epsilon > 0$, there exists a $\delta > 0$ such that we can translate a rectangle of width $2\delta$ and height $2\epsilon$ along the function without penetrating the top or bottom edges of the rectangle</p>
 </div>

-Furthermore, from Definition \@ref(def:def4), we see by fixing $y$, we deduce that if a function is uniformly continuous, it is automatically continuous!
+Furthermore, from Definition \@ref(def:def4), we see by fixing the value of $y$, we deduce that uniform continuity implies standard continuity!
 In fact, when the function domain is compact (i.e. think $[a,b]$), the reverse also holds true:

 \BeginKnitrBlock{proposition}BEGINSORTNAMEOUTMARKER-ENDSORTNAMEOUTMARKER<div class="bookdown-proposition" custom-style="TheoremStyle" id="prp:prop2"><span class="prp:prop2" custom-style="NameStyle"><strong>(\#prp:prop2) </strong></span><p>Let $f:[a,b] \to \mathbb{R}$.
 Then $f$ is continuous if and only if it is uniformly continuous.</p></div>\EndKnitrBlock{proposition}